frisbro303/signDNE_python/README.md

 #### Arguments

 - `input`: Path to mesh file(s) or directory containing mesh files.
+Files should be PLY or OBJ format.

 #### Options